Doctors reflect on Breast Center revolution of care

 “Women know they can come to The Breast Center at Floyd and the will receive the highest level of care possible in a patient-centric way.
 None of this would have been possible if it wasn’t for the administrative support of Floyd Medical Center.”

-Dr. Hom, president of SouthEastern Pathology, P.C., agreed that working together resulted in what was best for the patient, a 24-hour turn-around time.
+Hom, the president of SouthEastern Pathology, P.C., agreed that working together resulted in what was best for the patient, a 24-hour turn-around time.

-“I can fully appreciate the anxiety produced in having to wait for a re-sult, and reporting results this quickly is very gratifying to us,” Dr. Hom added.
-“The major concern when we began this program was not sacrificing quality for a quick diagnosis and with the help of the histology departments at Floyd Medical Center and SouthEastern Pa-thology we can have the slides quickly including special stains.”
+“I can fully appreciate the anxiety produced in having to wait for a result, and reporting results this quickly is very gratifying to us,” Hom added.
+“The major concern when we began this program was not sacrificing quality for a quick diagnosis and with the help of the histology departments at Floyd Medical Center and SouthEastern Pathology we can have the slides quickly including special stains.”

 The Mobile Mammography Coach has also played a huge role in reaching more women earlier.